Register now for online biological control for greenhouse growers course

 Units three and four discuss the four most common banker plant systems and the importance of quality control of all biological control agents.
 The last two units address the integration of pesticides (including fungicides) with biological control agents and provides registrants with examples of biological control programs implemented by wholesale spring bedding plant growers and greenhouse vegetable growers.

 Individuals enrolled in this self-paced course will take a pre-test and a final exam to assess their progress on the topics associated with the course.
 Self-assessment quizzes will engage individuals with the material.
 The course also provides links to additional resources on pertinent biological control topics.
-For more information and to watch a teaser video for this course, check out the Biological Control for Greenhouse Growers page.
+For more information, check out the Biological Control for Greenhouse Growers page.

 Available scholarships and incentives